sysbird/birdfield/readme.txt

 License: GNU General Public License v2.0
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 The script html5.js and jquery.tile.min.js, respond.min.js are released under the  MIT License.
-The Font Awesome is released under the GPL license.
+The iconfont Font Awesome is released under the GPL license.
 The headers are created by theme author and are released under GPL license.